ranjan-yadav/ANALOG-DIGITAL-COMMUNICATION/README.md

 # ANALOG-DIGITAL-COMMUNICATION
-Contains general codes related to ADC
+Contains general codes related to ADC.
 ALL CODES ARE WRITTEN BY ME.